adler-j/ryanwattersme/content/singletons/about.md

 ---
 title: About
 subtitle:
-description: An overview of the reasoning behind the site, as well as the development and design specifications for ryanwatters.io.
+description: Here is some information about me, Ryan Watters, the sole developer, publisher, writer, and editor for ryanwatters.io.
 date: 2016-03-20
 publishdate: 2016-03-20
 updated: 2016-03-20